DERBersk/batteryapi/README.md

 ![Data Structure Image](lib/images/UML.drawio.png)

+* Suppliers provide various Materials.
+Each material has specific Prices that can vary over time and have different lead_times based on the supplier.
+* Materials are used in Products, and the amount of material required is recorded in the Material_per_Product relationship.
+* Projects involve the production of certain Products over specified time periods.
+* Weekly_Material_Demand and Base_Production_Volume manage the weekly demand and the user defined production volumes for each week, respectively.
+* Users and Options tables are used for managing user information and strategy options.

 ## Endpoints

 The Battery API offers a range of endpoints to facilitate interactions with user data, supplier information, pricing details, product management, project tracking, and test data generation.
 Each endpoint serves a specific purpose within the system, allowing integration and manipulation of data to meet diverse requirements.
 Below is a comprehensive list of endpoints categorized based on their respective functionalities.